RarelyCharlie/rarelycharlie.github.io/_includes/7cups.md

 {: style="text-align: center; margin-top: 0; font-size: 80%;"}

 Paid therapy was added to the model in early 2016, and by January 2017 the business had grown to the point where its business model had become self-sustaining.

+For 7 Cups therapists the site's directory is an effective place to advertise, because volunteer activity on other parts of the site significantly enhances 7 Cups' search engine rankings.
+These active public parts of the site include the public forums, the Q&A section, and the wiki.

 There has never been any explicit advertising within 7 Cups, except for 7 Cups' own sources of income—donations and paid therapy.